二叉树的递归-层序遍历

 }

-before starting the loop, because the length of the queue changes during the loop, and you can't use q.size()
+before starting the loop, because the queue length changes during the loop, and you can't use q.size()

 directly as the loop condition.